 If you are considering divorce, or have made that difficult decision, the next step in the process should be to consult an experienced Ayo and Iken New Port Richey divorce attorney.
-The issues which go along with divorce are serious issues—and issues which will have an effect on you now, and an effect on your future.
+The issues that go along with divorce are serious, will affect you now, and affect your future.
 You will likely have some level of asset division, and you may be asked to provide spousal support, or you may be entitled to receive spousal support.
 If you have children, the complexities of your Florida divorce multiply exponentially.
 You will have to decide where the children will primarily live, who will have legal custody—or whether it will be shared—and even which holidays the children will spend with which parent, and how pickups and drop-offs will be handled.

-While we have heard for decades that half of all marriages end in divorce, in fact, the divorce rates in the United States actually peaked at about 40 percent in 1980, and has declined since that time.
+While we have heard for decades that half of all marriages end in divorce the divorce rates in the United States peaked at about 40 percent in 1980, and have declined since that time.
 Because many of those in the U.S. are married multiple times—and because second and subsequent marriages have a dismal rate of success—marriage statistics are somewhat skewered.
-In fact, the likelihood of a first marriage lasting at least a decade is 68 percent for women, and 70 percent for men.
+The likelihood of a first marriage lasting at least a decade is 68 percent for women and 70 percent for men.

 That number drops when you look at it from the likelihood of a marriage lasting 20 years—52 percent for women and 56 percent for men.
 The divorce rate changes significantly based on education level, income level, location and other factors, and several cities in the Sunshine State have made the top 50 for the worst divorce rates in the past.
 In fact, in 2010, four of the top ten cities listed as those with the worst divorce rates were in the state of Florida, including Miami at number 3 and Tampa at number 2.